apache/skywalking-eyes/README.md

 #### Resolve Dependencies' licenses

+This command serves as assistance for human beings to audit the dependencies license, it's exit code is always 0.

 ```bash
 $ bin/darwin/license-eye -c test/testdata/.licenserc_for_test_check.yaml dep resolve
 INFO GITHUB_TOKEN is not set, license-eye won't comment on the pull request